native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
-- Resend set up pro version?
-Needed?
-Can I send to other emails??
-- Re-import with latest data to production
+- Video for Emily
+- Prep fresh Expo app work using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)

 Minor:
 - Adding Instagram feed (looks a bit complicated annoyingly)
-- Prep fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)

 For first deploy:
+- Resend adding domain (DNS servers)
 - Namecheap, change over DNS servers to Vercel
 - Add C name for docs, update links inside application

 After first deploy:
+- Ensure any this-week edits are in the new platform
 - Deleting the test user once Tanya and Victor are created
 - Seeing if Google Analytics is logging correctly
 - Adding a protected Mapbox public token (only for main URL) for prod